programminghistorian/jekyll/en/lessons/gravity-model.md

 2. Determining the relative importance (weighting) of each variable.
 3. Applying the weightings for each county to get a predicted number of movements.

 Each of those three steps will involve finding certain parts of the equation so that we can ultimately solve it mathematically.
-This three-step process provides a numerical estimate of migrants (or coffee beans/widgets) for each territory in the model, allowing for a final step: Historical interpretation.
+This three-step process provides a numerical estimate of migrants (or coffee beans/widgets) for each territory in the model, allowing for a final step: historical interpretation.

 ## Step 1 - Deciding on Variables and Gathering the Relevant Data